Table of Contents

 DVDs are consists of the following three main categories which are as follows:

 - DVD-ROM (Read-Only): These DVDs contain media that is already recorded on them like songs, movies, etc. As the name shows, the data on these discs cannot be written or erased.
 So these discs are known as a read-only DVD.

 - DVD-R (Writable): These DVDs enable the users to record or write information.
 However, the information can only be written at once as it becomes a read-only DVD once it is full.

 - DVD-RW (Rewritable or Erasable): This type of DVD is capable to be erased, written, or recorded several times.

-Hard disk is another secondary memory that will be very suitable for storing programs and data for a long time.
+A hard disk is another secondary memory that will be very suitable for storing programs and data for a long time.
 The hard disk is made of several parallel circular plates made of glass or metal that have a magnetic cover.
-A motor rotates it and there is a head on each side of the circular plate for reading and writing information.
+A motor rotates it and there is a head-on on each side of the circular plate for reading and writing information.

 One of the most important features that distinguish a hard disk from another is its storage capacity and rotation speed.
 There are three different types of hard disks:

 Most computers today contain a hard disk. and the large computers, such as servers contains huge numbers of hard disks.
 But the presence of a hard disk is not necessary to operate the device.
 The main reason for using these billions of hard disks is their ability to hold a lot of data after a computer is shut down.

 Some important examples of secondary memory are as follows: